 Do I have a choice of a bin or sacks?

 No. Household waste is collected in wheeled bins from the majority of homes in the Derbyshire Dales.
 Only where a wheeled bin cannot be accommodated will sacks be issued.

 How many sacks will I receive?

-An annual supply of 52 sacks will be delivered in April/May every year, free of charge.
-You can put out for collection up to 4 sacks per fortnight and we will supply a maximum 52 sacks per year.
+An annual supply of 52 sacks will be delivered in April/May 2017, free of charge.
+You can put out for collection up to 4 sacks per fortnight and we will supply 52 sacks.
 Black sacks should not be used to dispose of garden waste or other recyclable materials.

 I am currently using black sacks but would like a household bin

 Great!
 Let us know and we’ll do an assessment of your property to check that a bin can be suitably stored and collected by a refuse vehicle with a lift on the back.
 You can request a household bin by emailing us at email@example.com.

 Do I have to pay for my household waste bin or black sacks?

 If you have moved into a newly built property or one where the household waste bin has been taken away by the previous owner, you need to buy a household waste bin for a small charge.
 Your bin will be delivered within 10 working days once payment has been received.
 If your property is rented, speak to your landlord.